csdavids519/Connect4_Python/README.md

 ### Future Features

 - Allow for difficulty level selection, Connect 4 is a 'solved' game this means its possible to have the difficulty increase to the impossible level where the computer player would always win.
+Currently the game is very easy because the pc player only picks a column at random and has no strategy.
 - Allow for multiplayer, the PC player would turn off and allow two people to play each other.
 - Allow for token character selection, the player could pick what their token looks like rather than the standard 'X'.
-- currently the code of Connect 4x is not optimized for performance, for example, the list comprehension used to create the game board could be split to for loops to improve performance.
+- Currently the code of Connect 4x is not optimized for performance, for example, the list comprehension used to create the game board could be split to for loops to improve performance.
 Because Connect 4x is only a small program the decision to use list comprehension was made.

 ## Data Model